dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     These nine cases represent 0.009% of the cases found.

-For any switch case that is broken by this proposal, you can revert back to the original behavior by prefixing the case expression (now pattern) with `const`:
+For any switch case that is broken by this proposal, you can revert back to the original behavior by prefixing the case expression (now pattern) with `const` and wrapping it in parentheses if the expression is not a collection literal or const constructor call:

 ```dart
 // List or map literal: